Admission Requirements and Application Procedure

 - Valid English language test result (if applicable - see above)

-Once all application documentation is in place, the application will be assessed in the meeting of the Course Admissions Sub-Committee which will make a recommendation.
-This recommendation will then be reviewed by the Academic Registry department and a course offer made via the relevant application portal, where applicable.
+Once all application documentation is in place, the application will be assessed within the Department of Political Science, and a recommendation will be made (generally within 3-4 days).
+This recommendation will then be reviewed by the Academic Registry department and a decision will be listed on the application portal.
 If a place on the course is offered, the applicant will have three weeks to accept the place and make their deposit payment.
-Applications will be considered on a rolling basis during the admissions process (February to June) until the course is full.
-The closing date for TCD Direct applications for the 2022-23 course is 30th June 2022, you are encouraged to apply early.
-For Springboard applications, please visit the Springboard+ website.
+Applications will be considered on a rolling basis during the admissions process (November to June) until the course is full.

-- Course enquiries may be directed to the HCI and Postgraduate Programmes Coordinator or the Course Director of the Postgraduate Diploma in Applied Social Data Science, Dr Constantine Boussalis.
+Course enquiries may be directed to the Course Administrator or the Associate Director of the M.Sc. in International Politics, Dr Lisa Keenan.
 We strongly advise that you read the page on Frequently Asked Questions before emailing.

-- Enquiries regarding the Trinity Direct Application portal functionality should be directed to Academic Registry.
+Enquiries regarding application portal functionality, including related fees, should be directed to Academic Registry.